ruby-hyperloop/todo-tutorial/README.md

   <br>

 If you don't, restart the server, and reload the browser.

+Notice how the usual HTML tags such as DIV, SECTION, and HEADER are all available as well as all the other HTML and SVG tags.

 ### Chapter 4: Listing the Todos, HyperReact Params, and Prerendering